Nihasa/psipred-docker-cwl/README.md

 1. Clone this repository to your local machine.
 2. Install Docker, if you haven't already done so.
-3. Build the Docker image by running the following command from the root of the repository:
+3. (optional) Build the Docker image by running the following command from the root of the repository:

     ```
     docker build -t psipred-cwl .
     ```
+    OR pull from the built container.
+    ```
+    docker pull ghcr.io/nihasa/psipred-4.02:nightly
+    ```
+   Note: this is only needed if you wish to access the container commands directly via docker.
 4. Run the CWL tool by running the following command from the root of the repository:

     ```
     cwl-runner psipred.cwl psipred.yml
+    ```
+    OR
+    ```
+    cwl-runner --singularity psipred.cwl psipred.yml
     ```

    This will run the PSIPRED protein secondary structure prediction software on the input sequence specified in the `psipred.yml` file.